roryclaasen/sonar-vcsparser-plugin/README.md

 ### vcsparser setup

 To publish the metrics from vcsparser you may also need [sonar-generic-metrics](https://github.com/ericlemes/sonar-generic-metrics).
-Checkout documentation on [vcsparser](https://github.com/ericlemes/vcsparser#readme) and [sonar-generic-metrics](https://github.com/ericlemes/sonar-generic-metrics#readme).
+View the documentation on [vcsparser](https://github.com/ericlemes/vcsparser#readme) and [sonar-generic-metrics](https://github.com/ericlemes/sonar-generic-metrics#readme) to lean how.

 ## License